thorbjoernheise/thorbjoernheise/README.md

-##👋 Hey, I'm Thorbjörn from Göttingen, Germany!
+## Hey, I'm Thorbjörn! 👋

-🧑‍💻 Aspiring programmer with a passion for web technology, fintech and legal tech 📚 Law student with a diverse background in banking and event management 🌱 Self-taught Programmer with growing experience in Python, HTML, CSS (and a bit JavaScript) 🎸 Amateur guitarist and recording enthusiast 🎧
+🧑‍💻 Aspiring programmer with a passion for web technology, fintech, and legal tech

+📚 Law student with a diverse background in banking and event management

+🌱 Self-taught programmer with growing experience in Python, HTML, CSS, and a bit of JavaScript

+🎸 Amateur guitarist and recording enthusiast 🎧

-🍳 Hobby Cook and caffeine addict ☕
+🍳 Hobby cook and caffeine addict ☕

-💬I love getting feedback and improving my skills, so please don't hesitate to reach out!
+💬 I love getting feedback and improving my skills, so please don't hesitate to reach out!

 <br/>
 <a href="https://github.com/thorbjoernheise" target="_blank">